aws-samples/secure-pipelines-in-aws-workshop/docs/01-environment-setup.md

 ## Build Phase

+1. Download the code for the workshop here:  https://github.com/aws-samples/secure-pipelines-in-aws-workshop/tree/master/code
-1. Once in the AWS Console, go to S3 buckets.
+2. Once in the AWS Console, go to S3 buckets.
 Look for a bucket: “{CloudformationStackName}-artifactstorebucket-{randomstring}
-2. Copy the two zip files into the S3 bucket (remember to copy the zip files, not the unzipped directories)
+3. Copy the two zip files into the S3 bucket (remember to copy the zip files, not the unzipped directories)
-3. Browse to the CodePipeline console.
+4. Browse to the CodePipeline console.
 You will find a new Pipeline called DevSecOps.
 Click on DevSecOps, and then if the pipeline is not already processing, click on “Release Change”.
 You should see the pipeline fail in the TestDeployment stage.
 This is because you will need to input the correct VPCs.

 Your environment is now built with a basic pipeline using s3 as the source repository.
 The error message is part of your next exercise.